Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/slideshowtransition/setspeed/_index.md

 ---
 title: setSpeed
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/slideshowtransition/setspeed/
+url: /php-java/aspose.slides/slideshowtransition/setspeed/
 ---

-## setSpeed(int value)  function
+## setSpeed(int value)  method

  Specifies the transition speed that is to be used when transitioning from the current slide to the next.
  Read/write  TransitionSpeed.

+### Returns
+void

 ---